 Why is this question important? – “What are the other names for customer success manager?”

-Customer Success is a relatively new and evolving function, therefore, there is fair bit of overlap in terms of roles, functioning and goals with other teams.
-Although Customer Success requires fair amount of collaboration with different teams across the organization, currently, the function itself is overlapping.
-Hence, its essential to understand various teams and roles performing Customer Success activities in an organization.
+Customer Success is a relatively new and evolving function, therefore, there is a fair bit of overlap in terms of roles, functioning and goals with other teams.
+Although SaaS Customer Success requires fair amount of collaboration with different teams across the organization, currently, the function itself is overlapping.
+Hence, it’s essential to understand various teams and roles performing Customer Success activities in an organization.